Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/index.md

 ### Further References

-See the Kong docs on storing custom entities [here][schema-docs].
+The Kong schema validation format is based on the plugin schemas, for more details see the Kong plugin docs on storing custom entities [here][schema-docs].

 ---

 [schema-docs]: /1.0.x/plugin-development/custom-entities/#defining-a-schema
 [lua-patterns]: https://www.lua.org/pil/20.2.html
-[consumer-object]: /latest/admin-api/#consumer-object
-[configuration]: /latest/configuration
-[faq-authentication]: /about/faq/#how-can-i-add-an-authentication-layer-on-a-microservice/api?